seanywng/seanywng.github.io/index.md

 layout: default
 ---

-I am a PhD student in the Department of Sociology at the University of Washington.
+I am a Postdoctoral Researcher at the Centre for Social Investigation in Oxford's Nuffield College.
-My primary research focuses on how characteristics of neighborhoods impact crime and social control.
+My primary research focuses on how characteristics of communities impact crime and social control.
 I approach this topic with methods from demography, computational social science, and causal inference.
-I also teach programming for data analysis with R and quantitative research methods.
-I am a committed advocate for reproducible research.
+I also teach courses and workshops on programming for data analysis with R and quantitative research methods.
+I am a committed advocate for reproducible research, and all my course and workshop materials are open access via this website and my [GitHub account](https://github.com/clanfear).

 [See my CV for my research and teaching.](https://clanfear.github.io/ccl_cv/cv_paged_one_column/cv_one_column_paged.html)